tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 Protocols like TLS 1.3 and DNSSEC use the Hash-then-Sign paradigm.
 TLS 1.3 {{?RFC8446}} uses it in the Certificate Verify to proof that the endpoint possesses the private key corresponding to its certificate, while DNSSEC {{?RFC4033}} uses it to provide origin authentication and integrity assurance services for DNS data.

 In the case of Dilithium, it internally incorporates the necessary hash operations as part of its signing algorithm.
 Dilithium directly takes the original message, applies a hash function internally, and then uses the resulting hash value for the signature generation process.
 Therefore, the hash-then-sign paradigm is not needed for Dilithium, as it already incorporates hashing within its signing mechanism.
-In case of SPHINCS+, it internally performs randomized message compression using an keyed hash function that can process arbitrary length messages.
+In case of SPHINCS+, it internally performs randomized message compression using a keyed hash function that can process arbitrary length messages.
 Therefore, the hash-then-sign paradigm is also not needed for SPHINCS+.

 # Recommendations for Security / Performance Tradeoffs {#RecSecurity}